 Litsa @ Automotive IQ: Do you think you can achieve compliance with safety standards, as those are developed for traditional vehicles rather than automated?

 Sina: Yes, I think they will if we make sure that these people can be made familiar with the technology.
-These people tend to be more skeptical than their younger, tech- and mobility-affine counterparts, but this does not necessarily mean that they will find automated shuttles/vehicles less appealing.
+These populations might be more skeptical than their younger, tech- and mobility-affine counterparts, but this does not necessarily mean that they consider automated shuttles less appealing.
 We simply have to find ways to include them.
-For example, if automated vehicles can only be ordered on demand using the smartphone and if these people do not have a smartphone, this can indeed be a usage barrier.
+For example, if automated vehicles can only be ordered on-demand using the smartphone and if these people do not have a smartphone, this can indeed be a usage barrier.

 I think that the elderly generations are the ones who participate less in the current technical developments that can be described by fancy terms, such as machine learning, artificial intelligence, big data, automated driving, Blockchain and much more.
 For many of these people the current world is simply too complex and psychologically distant for legitimate reasons.
-Our responsibility is to democratize technology use and take these cohorts into our focus because they are supposed to be the early adopters or first users of automated vehicles.
+Our responsibility is to democratize technology use and take these cohorts into our focus.
+Not least because they are expected to be one of the early adopters or first users of automated vehicles.

 Litsa @ Automotive IQ: In case of a mechanical error, to whom will the vehicle communicate?
 For example, will it reach out to an emergency service, police, operator, etc?

 Sina: First, the vehicle will communicate to the operator either on board the vehicle or in an external control room.
 The manufacturing/software company is also informed as the cause of the error has to be identified.
-At the moment, there are no automated vehicles communicating with the police but once they operate as part of a larger network, involving the police may be essential.
-The latter is also dependent on the severity of the incidence.
+Automated vehicles will also have to communicate to the police once they operate as part of a larger network.